Knotting, like so many Chinese folk arts that evolved into fine art, had its roots in antiquity.

-The practice in T’ang China (618-907) of tying presents with red and white strings or cords serves as a good example; and as a matter of fact it is in this Chinese tradition that the Japanese mizuhiki (Japanese decorative knot) finds its origin.
+The practice in T'ang China (618-907) of tying presents with red and white strings or cords serves as a good example.
+In fact, it is in this Chinese tradition that the Japanese mizuhiki (Japanese decorative knot) finds its origin.

-While the first mizuhiki emerged in the 7th century, the Japanese have through the ages shown a stern loyalty to “tradition” and confined the application of the mizuhiki exclusively to gift-wrapping, and, as a result, no significant or innovative breakthrough has so far been witnessed in the development of Japanese knot work.
+Although the first Mizuho appeared in the 7th century, the Japanese have always shown a strict loyalty to "tradition".
+They have limited the use of Mizuho to gift wrapping.
+As a result, there have been no major or innovative breakthroughs in the development of Japanese knot work to date.

-This may explain why the decorative knots of Japan are still quite simple in form and relatively loose in structure.
+This may explain why Japanese decorative knots are still quite simple in form.
+It is relatively loose in structure.